Rick Brattin: Drones

 In 2025, Brattin sponsored legislation to ban law enforcement agencies from purchasing Chinese drones.
 Representatives from the Law Enforcement Drone Association and first responder groups opposed the bill.
-Testimonies ranged from suggestions that the bill serves lobbyists for American drone manufacturers, to detailed explanations on the security measures for drone operations.
+Testimonies ranged from accusations that the bill serves lobbyists for American drone manufacturers to detailed explanations on the security measures for drone operations.

 Education

 In 2013, Brattin sponsored legislation that would afford equal treatment in textbooks for intelligent design and evolution.

 In January 2017, Brattin proposed a bill to end tenure in public universities in Missouri.
 The bill would also "require public colleges to publish estimated costs of degrees, employment opportunities expected for graduates, average salaries of previous graduates, and a summary of the job market, among other things."

+In 2026, Brattin sponsored a bill that would eliminate state funds, including financial aid and operational costs, for "low earning" college degrees.
+Opposition to the bill identified that impacted professions would include teaching, research and nursing.

 Election

 In 2025, Brattin sponsored a bill to increase Secretary of State authority in crafting ballot language.
 The previous year, a judge struck down Jay Ashcroft's description of a voter-initiated petition following a lawsuit from the drafters.
 The Labor Tribune described the bill as the "Let Politicians Lie Act."